oxuva/long-term-tracking-benchmark/README.md

 2. [Environment setup](https://github.com/oxuva/long-term-tracking-benchmark#2-how-to-set-up-your-environment)
 3. [Tracker setup](https://github.com/oxuva/long-term-tracking-benchmark#3-how-to-run-your-tracker) - set up your tracker to produce the raw csv results compatible with our evaluation.
 4. [Submit to evaluation server](https://github.com/oxuva/long-term-tracking-benchmark#4-how-to-use-the-evaluation-server) - compare your tracker with our paper's baselines by submitting your test set raw csv results to our evaluation system to get scores out.
-5. [Generate plots](https://github.com/oxuva/long-term-tracking-benchmark#5-how-to-generate-the-plots) - you can get papers snapshot or history of snapshot.
-Please refer to commit
+5. [Generate plots](https://github.com/oxuva/long-term-tracking-benchmark#5-how-to-generate-the-plots) - as in our ECCV18 paper
-6. [Submit to leaderboard](https://github.com/oxuva/long-term-tracking-benchmark#6-how-to-submit-to-the-leaderboard) - submit your scores by doing a pull request to our [results page](https://github.com/oxuva/long-term-tracking-results).
+6. [Submit to leaderboard](https://github.com/oxuva/long-term-tracking-benchmark#6-how-to-submit-your-tracker-to-the-leaderboard) - submit your scores by doing a pull request to our [results page](https://github.com/oxuva/long-term-tracking-results).

 ## 1. How to get the data
 Fill the form at [this page](https://docs.google.com/forms/d/e/1FAIpQLSepA_sLCMrqnZXBPnZFNmggf-MdEGa2Um-Q7pRGQt4SxvGNeg/viewform) to request both `images_dev.tar` and `images_test.tar`.